FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

 display(permutedims(hcat(result_dim...)))
 ```

-### Measuring local observables
+### Measuring Local Observables

-Local observables are a kind of particularly useful operators on fuzzy sphere.
+Local observables are a kind of particularly useful operators on the fuzzy sphere.
 Their value at a point on the sphere can be decomposed into spherical components, and the multiplication of the components follows the triple integral formula of monopole spherical harmonics
 ```math
 \begin{aligned}
     \mathcal{O}(\hat{\mathbf{n}})&=\sum_{lm}Y^{(s)}_{lm}(\hat{\mathbf{n}})\mathcal{O}_{lm}\\